gremedios89/gateways/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0. and:
  - Using json server to simulate a rest api.
  - Run npm i in the root folder of the project.
+ - Open terminal and run the nex comand in the root folder of the project: `npm run server`.
- - Run in a new console in the root directory of the json-server project --watch db.json to start api-rest gateways with json-server.
+ - Open new terminal and run the nex comand in the root folder of the project: `ng serve`.

 ## Development server